 - the ability to commit time (15-20 hours per month) during the mentorship period; and

 - preference will be given to those who self-identify as Indigenous or Metis and are Saskatchewan residents.
 Out of province applicants will be asked to explain their connection to the Saskatchewan Indigenous writing community.

-- a cover letter which includes the following:
+- A cover letter which includes the following: